 The partnership deepens our commitment and expands our palliative care services with the common purpose of providing support to our residents and their families with life-limiting illnesses to improve their comfort, dignity and quality of life.

-Other services offered to staff and residents at The Centers at St. Camillus include:
+Other services offered to staff and residents at St. Camillus include:

 - Best Friends Afternoon Group – For selected residents of St. Camillus who have dementia and benefit from a structured group each.